Kargo Quickstart

 - https://github.com/settings/profile

-at the bottom of the left hand menuPersonal access tokens
+Developer settingsat the bottom of the left hand menuPersonal access tokens->Tokens (classic)Generate new token->Generate new token (classic)

 - Set